Andrew J. Dombard, PhD

 I am a planetary scientist.
 My research centers on the study of the processes that shape the surfaces of the bodies in our solar system.
 Specifically, I am a geodynamicist who examines the response of an outer, mechanically stiff layer of a planet (known as the lithosphere) to various loads.
 The thickness of this lithosphere is tied directly to the thermal state of the body, which provides clues to its long-term evolution.
 Recent projects, done in collaboration with a host of talented colleagues, include:

 Crater relaxation, however, is not limited to the icy satellites of the outer solar system.
 I have shown that crater topography on the nuclei of comets may relax, a process initially thought impossible because of the cold temperatures in comets.
 A variant of crater relaxation may also occur on the rocky worlds of the inner solar system.
 A large impact here will not only produce topography on the surface but also on the interface between the crust and the underlying mantle.
-While temperatures near the surface are low enough that the surface topography won’t relax over geologic time scales, temperatures at this crust-mantle boundary could conceivably be high enough, especially when augmented by the leftover impact heat, to allow this topography to relax.
-I will soon begin a project to use this process to trace the thermal evolution of Mars and the Moon.
+While temperatures near the surface are low enough that the surface topography won’t relax over geologic time scales, temperatures at this crust-mantle boundary could conceivably be high enough, especially when augmented by the leftover impact heat, to allow this topography to relax, a process that appears to have happened on Mars and the Moon.

 2. Flexure of the lithosphere: when a large load (for instance, a volcano) is emplaced on the surface of a body, the lithosphere will warp in response to this load.
 How this flexure is expressed depends on the thickness of the lithosphere, which again records the thermal state of the planet/satellite.
 Thus, flexural modeling of the lithosphere is a common tool for planetary scientists.
 Most studies, however, have assumed that the thickness of the lithosphere is constant.
 My work has begun to highlight the effect of lateral variations in the thickness of the lithosphere caused by localized thermal anomalies.
 A thermal anomaly arising from the volcanic plumbing system beneath the Tharsis Montes (the large shield volcanoes in the center of the Tharsis province of Mars) and coronae (a type of volcanic structure exclusive to Venus) might explain the presence of a distinct ring of fractures observed around these features.
 Similarly, a localized thermal anomaly may explain the observation of flexural deformation at double ridges on Europa, another icy satellite of Jupiter, without having to invoke an implausibly hot satellite.